Q: What is the Teaching Negotiation Resource Center (formerly known as The PON Clearinghouse)?

 Q: When can I expect to receive my order?

 A: If you ordered materials to be physically shipped to you, your order normally will be shipping within a maximum of two business days.
 The length of time between the time your order is shipped and the time you receive it depends on the shipping method you select.
-Shipping methods range from overnight delivery to ground delivery and are billed at cost.
+Shipping methods range from overnight delivery to ground delivery.

 If there is a date or time by which you must have the materials, please indicate that on the order page.
 So long as you have provided complete, accurate payment and shipping information, we will do our best to ensure that your materials are delivered by that date.
 However, we cannot guarantee delivery of physical materials within less than three business days.